 Content is not a one-and-done solution.
-To be successful, you need to produce content with consistency.
+To be successful, consistently produce content.
 Without that, your audience will fail to rely on you for your insight.

 Ensure you have a set calendar for publishing content and stick to it.
-You’ll build more trust with your audience by consistently following through and showing up in their feeds.
-The quality of the content you produce, plus the quantity you share, combine to create a sense of trust with your readers.
-They start to feel they know you and can count on your company and its advice.
+You will build more trust with your audience by consistently following through and showing up in their feeds.
+The quality of the content produced, plus the quantity shared, combine to create a sense of trust with your readers.
+They start to feel they can count on your company and its advice.

-For your content to be seen, and for social platforms' algorithms to pick it up and show it to more people, each of your posts needs interaction.
+For content to be seen, and for social platforms' algorithms to pick it up and show it to more people, each of your posts needs interaction.
 Interaction creates visibility and momentum.
-It tells the platform that your content is quality and worth sharing with more people.
+It tells the platform that your content is quality and worth sharing.